12 BEST Places to Live in Oregon in 2025-2026 (Local Guide)

 10. Medford

-Medford is a gateway to some of the state’s most stunning natural wonders.
+Medford is a gateway to some of Oregon’s most stunning natural wonders.
 From Crater Lake National Park to the Rogue River’s rushing rapids, outdoor adventure is never far away.

 Beyond nature, Medford has a lively arts scene, bustling farmers markets, and a growing food and wine culture.
 The nearby Applegate and Rogue Valley wineries rival those in Napa, while the city itself offers theaters, museums, and local festivals like the Pear Blossom Festival.
 Medford is also home to top-rated healthcare facilities, making it a practical choice for retirees and families alike.